 Short Cut Beef Braciole takes some help from the store!
-Comfort food meals don’t always have to take all day, serve this braciole with pasta or salad!
+Comfort food meals don’t always have to take all day, serve this braciole with mashed potatoes or pasta!

 I do love having something going in the oven or on top of the stove for hours cooking away like this Beefy French Onion Soup recipes does…the way it makes the whole house smell good and keeps you counting the minutes until dinner is ready.
 But let’s face it, we don’t always have time for dinners like that.